browserengineering/book/book/accessibility.md

 :::

-This should render as shown in Figure 1, while Figure 2 shows how it should look after a 2x zoom.
-Note how not only are the words twice as big, but the lines wrap at different words, just as desired:
+This should render as shown in Figure 1, while Figure 2 shows how it should look after a 2× zoom.
+Note how not only are the words twice as big, but the lines wrap at different words, just as desired.

 [lorem-ipsum]: https://en.wikipedia.org/wiki/Lorem_ipsum